AdaCore/SPARK-to-C_Tetris_Demo/README.md

  - `SPARK_Tetris_Arduboy`: Arduino project to load on the Arduboy
  - `SPARK_Tetris_Lib`: Tetris implementation in SPARK (used to generate the C code)
- - `SPARK_Tetris_Native`: Windows/Linux console fontend to try the generated code
+ - `SPARK_Tetris_Native`: Windows/Linux console frontend to try the generated code

 ---